MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-process.md

    :::image type="content" source="media/work-queues/work-queue-pad-wqvarvalue.png" alt-text="Screenshot of the WorkQueueItem variable in the variable viewer." lightbox="media/work-queues/work-queue-pad-wqvarvalue.png":::

-3. In action 2 of the flow, the JSON imported into the desktop flow when retrieving the work queue item, which in this case is **%WorkQueueItem.Value%**, has been converted into a custom object.
-The reason for this is because it helps parse the JSON and use the values downstream in your flow.
-In this hypothetical case, the info would be used to make entries into Farbrikams finance portal.
+3. In action 2 of the flow, I converted the returned JSON value, which in this case is accessed via %WorkQueueItem.Value% into a custom object.
+The reason for this is because it helps parse the JSON and use the JSON properties downstream in your flow.
+In this hypothetical case, the info would be used to make entries into Farbrikam’s finance portal.

    ```json
    {